 Everybody loves dogs!
-They’re man’s best friend after all.
+They’re man’s best friends, after all.
 However, this doesn’t mean that they’re completely without fault.
-In fact, there is one thing that every dog does, and every dog owner hates.
+In fact, there is one thing that every dog does and every dog owner hates.
 That’s right, that annoying, loud, distracting sound that comes from your Yorkie, or any other breed of dog, when they bark.

 So, do Yorkies bark a lot?
 Why is your Yorkie barking so much?
 How can you make your Yorkie calm down or bark less?
 If you’ve got any of these questions, or any other questions related to Yorkies and how much they bark, read on!
 We’ll answer these questions or more below.